 A strong focus on digital technology helps Berkshire’s life sciences sector to stand out from the crowd; the area’s large pool of tech talent allowing digital health activities to thrive.

-Reading University’s Department of Engineering is currently involved in an exciting interdisciplinary research collaboration project known as 'Sphere' (Sensor Platform for Healthcare in a Residential Environment) which aims to develop a digital healthcare assistant for the home.
+Reading University’s Departmeant of Engineering is currently involved in an exciting interdisciplinary research collaboration project known as 'Sphere' (Sensor Platform for Healthcare in a Residential Environment) which aims to develop a digital healthcare assistant for the home.

 Berkshire is involved in a number of key networks and collaborative forces that work to strengthen the area’s life sciences sector.
 These include: